 Get It Right From The Start

 1. Proofread Your Content – Automated tools can help with this, but an honest proofread ensures embarrassing errors do not mar your site launch.
 It sounds basic, and it is.
 Go through every page with a fine-toothed comb looking for spelling errors, typos, grammar issues, formatting issues across browsers and devices, and general accuracy.

 3. Ensure Image Compatibility – There is a range of common issues associated with using images on your web page.
 Make sure each image is optimized and has the correct labels and alt tags for search engine optimization (SEO).
 If you are using a content delivery network (CDN), make sure both the CDN and the code for all site elements are using HTTPS.
 This is a common cause of SSL certificate mismatch errors.

 4. Harden Security – Make sure that your firewall and malware scanner are active, and that any section where users can enter content is protected against spam.
-Software such as content management system and plugins should be up to date to avoid known vulnerabilities.
+Software such as content management systems and plugins should be up to date to avoid known vulnerabilities.
 SSL certificates do not secure your website, but provide a measure of trust for your customers and site visitors, and also need to be put in place to avoid being penalized or blocked by search engines and other web filters.

 5. SEO and Metadata – Making sure your website can be properly identified by search engines and found by your customers often involves installing and configuring a search engine optimization (SEO) plugin, but there are several other steps that are easy and can be quite beneficial.

-- Make sure you have images configured to appear in social media shares
+- Make sure you have images configured to appear in social media shares.

 - Set up a favicon (the little logo that appears beside the site name or URL address in the browser) to complete your site’s professional appearance.

 Before you launch, use an online tool to check your website’s SEO.
 While they are not always totally accurate, there are several free ones available that can do the basic job.
 Getting your search engine optimization right from the start for new websites is crucial.